Contextual Semi-Supervised Learning: An Approach To Leverage Air-Surveillance and Untranscribed ATC Data in ASR Systems: Introduction

 ATCos regulate and ensure the safety and reliability of air traffic movements by providing spoken guidance to pilots during all flight phases, e.g. approach, landing, taxi, and take-off.
 This task has been demonstrated to be demanding and stressful~\cite{karlsson1990automatic}.
 Their most important working tools are their ability to speak articulately, and to master radio, radar, and flight plans.
 ATC communications follow a well-defined grammar and set of words.
 However in many cases, there are deviations from the official phraseology in both vocabulary and syntax.

-Recently, the European Union and Clean Sky Joint Undertaking\footnote{Clean Sky is the largest European research program developing cutting-edge technologies aimed at reducing CO2 emissions and noise levels produced by aircrafts. \nolinkurl{https://www.cleansky.eu}} with the aim of decreasing ATCos workload, increasing air-space safety, and reducing aircraft pollution have been supporting projects such as MALORCA\footnote{MAchine Learning Of speech Recognition models for Controller Assistance: \nolinkurl{http://www.malorca-project.de/wp/}}, HAAWAII\footnote{\nolinkurl{https://www.haawaii.de}}, and ATCO2, producing detailed results on how to reduce ATCos workload~\cite{helmke2016reducing}, increase their efficiency~\cite{helmke2017increasing}, and how to integrate contextual information in the ASR pipeline~\cite{oualil2015real,shore2012knowledge}.
+Recently, the European Union and Clean Sky Joint Undertaking\footnote{Clean Sky is the largest European research program developing innovative, cutting-edge technology aimed at reducing CO2, gas emissions, and noise levels produced by aircraft. \url{https://www.cleansky.eu}} with the aim of decreasing ATCos workload, increasing air-space safety, and reducing aircraft pollution have been supporting projects such as MALORCA, HAAWAII, and ATCO2, producing detailed results on how to reduce ATCos workload~\cite{helmke2016reducing}, increase their efficiency~\cite{helmke2017increasing}, and how to integrate contextual information in the ASR pipeline~\cite{oualil2015real,shore2012knowledge}.